rsyjswy23/SnakeGameAI/README.md

 I used Dense neural network with an input layer of size 11 and one dense layer with 256 neurons and output of 3 neurons.
 Each input and output neuron can have a value between 0 and 1, and each weight can have a value between -1 and 1.

-Input: The state of current game from environment is translated to array of size 11:
-           state = [danger_straight, danger_right, danger_left,
+    1. Input: The state of current game from environment is translated to array of size 11: state = [danger_straight, danger_right, danger_left,
                     curDir_left, curDir_right, curDir_up, curDir_down,
-                    food_on_left, food_on_right, food_on_up, food_on_down ]
+                    food_on_left, food_on_right, food_on_up, food_on_down]

-Hidden Layers: The hidden layers are activated by the ReLU activation function.
+    2. Hidden Layers: The hidden layers are activated by the ReLU activation function.

-Output: The output layer contains the three moves the snake can make (forward, left or Right)
-            output = [1, 0, 0] # [forward, turn right, turn left]
+    3. Output: The output layer contains the three moves the snake can make (forward, left or Right) output = [1, 0, 0] # [forward, turn right, turn left]

 ## Three Modules in this project:

-- 1. The Environment: snake game that built with Pygame
+1. The Environment: snake game that built with Pygame

-- 2. The Agent (Intermediary between Environment and Model):
+2. The Agent (Intermediary between Environment and Model):
     * get_state(game): translate current game to state (array with 11 bolean values indicates danger, current direction & food)
     * get_action(state): call model for getting the next state of the snake
     * train():